gmboowa/rMAP-2.0/README.md

 ## HPC / cloud execution (Cromwell backends)

-rMAP-2.0 is implemented in WDL and executed with Cromwell, enabling the same workflow to run reproducibly on **local workstations**, **HPC schedulers**, and **cloud backends** by switching Cromwell configuration files (without modifying the WDL).
+rMAP-2.0 is implemented in WDL & executed with Cromwell, enabling the same workflow to run reproducibly on **local workstations**, **HPC schedulers** & **cloud backends** by switching Cromwell configuration files (without modifying the WDL).

-> In addition to the laptop benchmarks described in the manuscript, we validated end-to-end execution on both an HPC environment and a cloud backend, confirming the workflow runs reproducibly across compute settings with comparable output organization and reporting.
+> In addition to the laptop benchmarks, we validated end-to-end execution on both an HPC environment & a cloud backend, confirming the workflow runs reproducibly across compute settings with comparable output organization & reporting.

 ### Suggested configuration layout